-For the simplest model, we consider using a single-plane mirror with an incident angle of $\frac{\pi}{4}$ to deflect the beam, as shown in Fig.~\ref{fig:Reflectors} (a), and decompose the rotation into two independent DOFs, namely tipping $\delta\beta_s$ and tilting $\delta\beta_p$ with respect to the center point of the mirror.
+To estimate the precision requirement, we consider a single-plane mirror with a typical incident angle of $\frac{\pi}{4}$ to deflect the beam and decompose the rotation into two independent DOFs, namely tipping $\delta\beta_s$ and tilting $\delta\beta_p$ with respect to the center point of the mirror.
 For the loss introduced by the tip, one can show by a simple argument on the solution of the Helmholtz equation and by rotating the optical axis for the plane mirror that the loss and phase shift depend only on the misalignment angle, regardless of its original orientation angle $\beta_s$ \cite{goodman2005introduction}.
-This allows us to consider only the case $\beta_s= 0$, while the effects of tilt angle misalignment $\delta\beta_p$ can be converted into an effective tipping angle of $\delta\beta_s^{\mathrm{eff}}\approx \frac{\sqrt{2}}{2} \delta\beta_p$.
+This result allows us to consider only the case $\beta_s= 0$ so that the effects of tilt angle misalignment $\delta\beta_p$ can be converted into an effective tipping angle of $\delta\beta_s^{\mathrm{eff}}\approx \frac{\sqrt{2}}{2} \delta\beta_p$.